angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 Normally you wouldn't consider running a splash basic such as a mountain or forest however in the heavier control builds it might be worthwhile.

-For example: In an Esper {W}{U}{B} based Doomsday list you might elect to run two Islands, two Swamps and one Plains as your basic lands of choice.
+For example: In an Esper {W}{U}{B} control based Doomsday list you might elect to run two Islands, two Swamps and one Plains as your basic lands of choice.

 :::row{variant=centered}
 - Island|RAV